adam-atamnia/Python21-PrivacyPolicy/Privacy-Policy.md

 This Services do not address anyone under the age of 13.
 We do not knowingly collect personal identifiable information from children under 13.

 ### Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+Changes to the Privacy Policy will be made on this page.
 These changes are effective immediately, after they are posted on this page.

 ### Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.